oshionniemela/imessage-exporter-name-enhancer/README.md

 # imessage-exporter-name-enhancer
 *** Enhances [iMessage Exporter](https://github.com/ReagentX/imessage-exporter) by adding contact names to HTML/TXT message files and renaming files to include contact names. ***

 [iMessage Exporter](https://github.com/ReagentX/imessage-exporter) is incredibly useful, but I found it lacking one feature: listing the contact's name next to their number (both in the file name and within the HTML messages).
 To address this, I wrote a script that accomplishes this task, and I believe it could be beneficial for others.
-Perhaps it could even be integrated into iMessage Exporter itself.
-I suggest adding a `--contacts {contact-vcf-location}` option for this purpose.
+Perhaps it could even be integrated into iMessage Exporter itself at some point.
+I suggest iMessage Exporter could perhaps add a `--contacts {contact-vcf-location}` option.
 For example:

 ```bash
 $ imessage-exporter -f html -c compatible --contacts {contact-vcf-location} --country-code US
 ```

-For now, to use this script separately, follow these steps:
+For now, since this feature isn't built into iMessage Exporter, to use this script separately follow these steps:

 #### Steps to Use the Contact Parser Script